 What Is a Pescatarian Diet and Is It Healthy?

-Pescatarian (also spelled pescetarian, with an e) diets may not get the same buzz as keto, paleo, or other trendy diet plans-but don't discount this eating style just because it's not as flashy or new.
-Here's what you need to know about pescatarian eating and why it may or may not be for you.
+The pescatarian (also spelled pescetarian, with an e) diet may not get the same buzz as keto, paleo, or other trendy diet plans, but don't discount this eating style just because it's not as flashy or new.
+Here's what you need to know about the pescatarian diet and why it may or may not be for you.

 A hint: It involves fish.
 At its core, a pescatarian diet is a plant-focused diet with the addition of fish and seafood.

 There are two variations to note: Some pescatarians eat dairy and eggs, while others limit animal products to fish and seafood only.
 "Each person's pescatarian preferences can vary," says Josh Axe, D.N.M., C.N.S., D.C., founder of Ancient Nutrition.
 Technically, if you eat dairy and eggs, you're on a "lacto-ovo-pescatarian" diet.
 Meats like beef, chicken, pork, and turkey are always a no-go on a pescatarian diet.

 Pescatarianism marries the benefits of plants and seafood.
 "Although meatless diets can vary widely, many people who base the bulk of their food intake around plant foods are very healthy," says Axe.
 "While some plant-based eaters might exclude all animal products (like vegans), there are a lot of benefits to keeping fish and seafood in your diet, since this can help with several common nutrient deficiencies seen in vegetarians," he explains.

 These usually include a shortage of vitamin B12 (which is found only in animal products), a lack of protein or certain amino acids (the building blocks of protein), an imbalanced ratio of essential fatty acids (omega-6s to omega-3s), or deficiency in iron (which can lead to anemia).